xavierbrt/xavierbrt.github.io/_posts/2020-01-27-flu-prediction.markdown

 ![png]({{site.baseurl}}/assets/img/output_46_1.png)

-The residuals highlights that the deviations from the predictions were the largest **between October and February** (greatest deviation from the x-axis).
+The residues highlight that the deviations from the predictions were the largest **between October and February** (greatest deviation from the x-axis).

 We will compute the mean squared error for multiple n_harm parameter, in order to find the better one: